codecentric/chaos-monkey-spring-boot/README.md

 <a name="support"></a>
 ## Support for Spring Boot 1.5.x and 2.0.1

-In the versions of Chaos Monkey for Spring Boot I will follow the versions of Spring Boot.
-The first two numbers of the Chaos Monkey release show you which is the right one for your Spring Boot version.
+Chaos Monkey for Spring Boot versions will follow the versions of Spring Boot.
+The first two numbers of the Chaos Monkey release will show you which is the right one for your Spring Boot version.
-- If you are running  <b>Spring Boot 1.5.x,</b> use the Chaos Monkey forSpring Boot  <b>1.5.x</b>.
+- If you are running  <b>Spring Boot 1.5.x,</b> use the Chaos Monkey for Spring Boot  <b>1.5.x</b>.
 - If you are already using <b>Spring Boot 2.0.x</b>, please use the Chaos Monkey for Spring Boot  <b>2.0.x</b>.